MrrZed0/Twitch_Ollama_Bot/README.md

 # Example: TTS Message

+### 🙌 Credits
+- Created by MrrZed0
+- Uses the Twitch Helix API
 In Text to Speech:
 `{args.user} just {if:{args.type} == "sub":subscribed}{if:{args.type} == "follow":followed}{if:{args.type} == "gift":gifted a sub}{if:{args.type} == "bits":dropped bits}!
 Let's go!`